aguilared/Backup-DB-Sendgrid/README.md

 <a name="phpini"></a>
 ## Configuracion de Php.ini:
+- Ruta: /etc/php/7.0/apache2.
-Habilitaciones que debemos hacer en el archivo php.ini para poder enviar emails con archivo adjunto via la libreria sendgrid
+- Habilitaciones que debemos hacer en el archivo php.ini para poder enviar emails con un archivo
-ruta: /etc/php/7.0/apache2
+  adjunto via la libreria sendgrid:

 ;Windows Extensions
 ; Note that ODBC support is built in, so no dll is needed for it.